sjh8543/ab-testing/README.md

 #It's repository for ab-testing engine.
-Currently this project is stopped by some reasons. ha.."
+Currently this project is stopped by some reasons. huha.."